-The apprentice must satisfy all requirements of the final gateway before entering end-point assessment:
+The apprentices must satisfy all requirements of the final gateway before entering end-point assessment:

-- Achievement of Level 1 English and Mathematics - Those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language - Apprentice has compiled a portfolio of evidence, which will underpin the interview - The employer, training provider and apprentice must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard.
-To ensure this, the apprentice must attend a formal meeting with their employer to complete the Gateway Eligibility Report - The apprentice and the employer must engage with the Service Delivery team at EUIAS to agree a schedule for each assessment activity to ensure all components can be completed within a 6-month assessment window.
-Further information about the gateway process in Section 3
+- must have achieved the Level 1 maths and English - must attempt Level 2 tests in maths and English, if required to do so, as per ESFA guidance - Those with an education, health and care plan or a legacy statement the apprenticeships English and mathematics minimum requirement is Entry Level 3 and British Sign Language qualification are an alternative to English qualifications for whom this is their primary language - Apprentice has compiled a portfolio of evidence, which will underpin the interview - The employer, training provider and apprentice must be confident that the apprentice has developed all the knowledge, skills and behaviours defined in the apprenticeship standard.
+To ensure this, the apprentice must attend a formal meeting with their employer to complete the Gateway Eligibility Report

-- The employer, training provider and apprentice must be confident in ensuring that all EPA assessment completed documentation is uploaded to the EUIAS system as instructed by the Service Delivery Team - Network Construction Operations (Gas) Level 1 qualification, as a minimum
+- The apprentice and the employer must engage with the Service Delivery team at EUIAS to agree a schedule for each assessment activity to ensure all components can be completed within a 3month assessment window.
+Further information about the gateway process in Section 3 - The employer, training provider and apprentice must be confident in ensuring that all EPA assessment completed documentation is uploaded to the EUIAS system as instructed by the Service Delivery Team - Network Construction Operations (Gas) Level 1 qualification, as a minimum